Measure rigidity and equidistribution for fractal carpets: Introduction

 and the denominators of all the coefficients of the translation vectors $\ybf_i$.
 This choice means that if we write

 then $\Sf$ is the smallest set of primes such that $\varrho$ is invertible in $\Z\left[\frac{1}{\Sf}\right]$ and each $\mathbf{y}_i$ belongs to $\left(\Z\left[\frac{1}{\Sf}\right] \right)^d.$

-Here and in what follows, we will define elements of $G^S$ by specifying $|S|$-tuples of matrices in $\GL_{d+1}(\Q_\s),$ where $\s$ ranges over $S$; the reader should keep in mind that each of these matrices should be thought of as a coset representatives modulo the center of $\GL_{d+1}(\Q_\sigma)$.
+Here and in what follows, we will define elements of $G^S$ by specifying $|S|$-tuples of matrices in $\GL_{d+1}(\Q_\s),$ where $\s$ ranges over $S$ and where $\Q_\infty$ is another notation for the field $\R$; the reader should keep in mind that each of these matrices should be thought of as a coset representatives modulo the center of $\GL_{d+1}(\Q_\sigma)$.
 For

 we define $h_i$ in $G^S$ by $h_i = \left( h_i^{(\sigma)} \right)_{\sigma\in S}$, where